Growing CBD vs THC: Unraveling the Distinctions and Optimal Cultivation Methods

 As you can see, you do not need to do anything extraordinary to get a potent yield.
 Or maybe you should?
 The thing is there are certain theories, the so-called unknowns, which are the techniques of increasing THC.
 There is the only problem – they are not tested well enough to claim that any of them works.
 Still, why not list them all, maybe one of them will inspire you to try something new.

 - 8+ weeks of the vegetative stage.
-You will definitely get bigger plants and higher crops, but no one knows if you weed will become more potent.
-However, this theory is pretty interesting and promising one.
+You will definitely get bigger plants and higher crops, but no one knows if your weed will become more potent.
+However, this theory is a pretty interesting and promising one.